 - a notification from NHS Test and Trace asking you to self-isolate or a positive test dated 28 September 2020 or later, this will include your unique NHS Account ID number provided by the Test and Tracing service

-- details of employment and reduced income as a result of self-isolation
+- details of employment and reduced income as a result of self-isolation.
+You can download the employer form for your employer to complete confirming this information at the bottom of the page

 - details of benefits currently being received